 Botox only works to reduce the size of arms and calves if the bulk is caused by muscles.
 Usually, genetics do determine to a certain extent how ‘bulky’ a person’s calves are.
 Hence, our doctors will start with an initial consultation to identify whether the cause of increased calf or arm bulk is from muscle contraction or not.

 Also Read: How Long Does Botox Last?

 Why Choose Botox?

-Now that we understand what Botox is, where it comes from, how it works, and over which part of the face and body it can target, we may ask why Botox should be chosen over other treatments.
+Now that we understand what Botox is, where it comes from, how it works, and over which part of the face and body it can target, we may ask why consider Botox .
 Although Botox in Singapore is not the cure-all for wrinkles, fine lines, and aging, it definitely has its perks.
 Some Botox benefits are:

 ☐ Treatments are quick, convenient, and non-surgical – Botox injections are favoured for their short time needed in the clinic, as you’re looking at 10-15 minutes tops for the injections to take place.
 It is considered a ‘lunchtime procedure’ as you can even pop into the clinic to have it done during your lunch break!
 Since there is minimal downtime and less chance for red marks on the skin, that also makes it convenient.
 Being non-surgical also means that it does not come with the complications arising from surgical anaesthesia, recovery, or serious complications associated with surgical bleeding or wound recovery.